braydxnn/es_extended/README.md

 		- ESX.GetExtendedPlayers('group', 'admin')

 #### Fixes
-- ESX.Jobs table is populated after all jobs are setup, allowing other resources to retrieve it if needed
+- Core.Jobs table is populated after all jobs are setup, allowing other resources to retrieve it if needed
 - All weapons are properly removed when using the clearloadout command
 ##### For creating or updating resources refer to the [updated boilerplate](/esx_example).